OVF Alliance

 OVF Alliance is a soccer club from Albany, Oregon competing in the Northwest Division of USL League Two.
-They will begin play in the 2021 USL League Two season.
+They began play in the 2021 USL League Two season.

 The club was formed as a merger of TFA Willamette and Corvallis SC.
 TFA Willamette was originally set to join the league for the 2020 season, however, the season was canceled due to the COVID-19 pandemic.